 From an installation perspective, a clear height of 450mm + stud length (before weld is required), normally a dimension of 570mm.
 Overhead obstructions can include steps in level, beams, overhanging slabs, cladding or services.

-For all sections to receive welded studs, the top surface must be free of contaminants, paint and rust (refer to Data Sheet 212).
+For all sections to receive welded studs, the top surface must be free of contaminants, paint and rust.

 Poor connection between studs and beam due to paint contaminants, mean that the weld cannot be concentrated into a localised area inside the ferrule resulting in an erratic weld patter and ultimately a failure of the stud.
 If the underside of the top flange is painted, then welding can cause blistering which will require remedial work for aesthetic reasons (or safety reasons if intumescent paint has been used).
 It is also important to note that galvanised sections cannot be welded to.